Camzcamz/PCBS-Political-Ideologies-and-Visual-Deviance-Sensitivity/Data/Readme.md

-This folder contains data from each participant on the image task as well as the data file that combines the demographic information of all participants "demographics.csv".
+This folder contains data from each participant on the image task as well as the data file that combines the demographic information of all participants "demographics.csv". (.xpd files can be read using Atom)